MCP endpoint

 Setup flow

-5. Run list_my_tasks first, then get_task only for the chosen task.
+- Run get_workspace_summary or list_workspace_tasks first, then get_task only for chosen tasks.

 Codex config.toml